nikothomas/ctdfjorder/README.md

 ## Contributing

-Contributions to CTDFjorder are welcome!
+Contributions to ctdfjorder are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/nikothomas/CTDFjorder).

 ## License

-CTDFjorder is released under the MIT License.
+ctdfjorder is released under the MIT License.

 ## Acknowledgments